 I am a normal person like most people on this planet and somewhat conditioned by ‘German thought rigidity’.
-I graduated with a Master of Science degree in Psychology at University of Westminster in London (UK) and have worked as a marketing manager for a living.
+I graduated with a Master of Science degree in Psychology from University of Westminster in London (UK) and worked as a marketing manager for a living.
 I enjoy science and I appreciate the effort, the disputes, and the brain power that has helped humanity to get so far – this positively humbles me every single day.

 Personally, I abstain from trying to explain the doctor spirits and their treatment through quantum physical processes or similar ideas.
 Moreover, I believe, based on the matter of attestable facts, it is false to claim that doctor spirits and their mediums are ‘psychic surgeons’ or ‘faith healers’.
 I rather believe that we should really try to understand the phenomenon and its effectiveness for treating diseases and disorders.

 I am not against western medicine and I have great certainty that forthcoming advancements in research and technology will help many people on this planet.

 Importantly, I do not claim that the doctor spirits’ treatment is the only way to success.
 Also, I do not claim that the doctor-spirit entities can help to make a cure manifest in everybody.
 Equally, neither the doctor spirits nor the respective mediums have never claimed that they would be able to.
 The human condition is too complex for such a promise.
 Therefore, they should not be called 'healers' and the treatment centres should not be called 'healing centers'.